-In this article we share with you part two of our Trilogy on Maroonage in Mauritius in the context of the UNESCO World Heritage Site – Le Morne Cultural Landscape.
+In this article we share with you part two of our publications about the Maroon Legends of Mauritius in the context of the Le Morne Cultural Landscape as an UNESCO World Heritage Site.
 Le Morne Mountain became the most important place of refuge for the maroons in Mauritius.
 It also became a beacon of hope for other maroons and slaves in other countries, who heard about the achievements and courage of the maroons in Mauritius.

 We like to share once more a narrative that is inspired by historical events and based on our interviews with the slave and maroon descendants in Mauritius.
 This story is again written in the first-person narrative, this time in the voice of a young Kreole man to take us into the heart of the Maroon Quest.
 This Quest is part of our deeper Quest as human beings, irrespective of ethnicity or race, in the search for meaning, freedom and the expression of our authentic ways of being.